UserLevelUp/Schmaybe/proto-api/readme.md

 ...\proto-api> .\client.py

 ## Run the angular app use "npm install" to install everything
-### Also may need to install a version of npm or use npx to install specific version on npm
+### Also may need to install a version of npm or use npx to install specific version of npm
 ### Also may need to go to angular.io and install angular cli first locally
 ...\ngUserLevelUp> ng serve